gugugaaa/Chem_Lab_detect/README.md

 # Chemistry Lab Detection System 🔬

-A computer vision system for detecting and analyzing laboratory vessels and equipment in real-time.
+A computer vision system for real-time detection and analysis of laboratory vessels and equipment.

 ## Project Overview ✨

-This project uses a cascade detection approach to identify laboratory vessels and determine their pose/orientation.
-The system employs **two-stage detection**:
+This project employs a cascade detection approach to identify laboratory vessels and determine their pose/orientation.
+The system utilizes **two-stage detection**:
 1. First detecting the vessel's boundary box
 2. Then analyzing the vessel's precise pose and orientation

 ## Key Features 🚀

 - **Real-time vessel detection** in video streams
-- Cascade detection framework (boundary box → pose detection)
+- Advanced cascade detection framework (boundary box → pose detection)
-- FPS calculation and display
+- Performance monitoring with FPS calculation and display
-- Support for **multiple vessel types**
+- Comprehensive support for **multiple vessel types**
+- High accuracy pose estimation

 ## Project Structure 📁